mdn/content/files/en-us/web/http/status/204/index.md

 {{HTTPSidebar}}

 The HTTP **`204 No Content`** status response code indicates that a request has succeeded, but the client doesn't need to navigate away from its current page.
-A `204` response is cacheable by default and an {{HTTPHeader("ETag")}} header is included in such cases.
+A `204` response is cacheable by default, and an {{HTTPHeader("ETag")}} header is included in such cases.
 It is part of the `200`-`299` class of [successful responses](/en-US/docs/Web/HTTP/Status#successful_responses).

 A `204 No Content` in response to these request methods has the following meaning and results:

-- {{HTTPMethod("DELETE")}}: the action was successful and no further information is to be supplied.
+- {{HTTPMethod("DELETE")}}: The action was successful, and no further information needs to be supplied.
-- {{HTTPMethod("PUT")}}: the action was successful and the {{HTTPHeader("ETag")}} value contains the entity tag for the new representation of that target resource.
+- {{HTTPMethod("PUT")}}: The action was successful, and the {{HTTPHeader("ETag")}} value contains the entity tag for the new representation of that target resource.

-A `204` response can be used when implementing "save and continue editing" functionality for an application like a wiki site, for example.
+A `204` response can be used when implementing "save and continue editing" functionality for applications like wiki sites.
 In this case, a {{HTTPMethod("PUT")}} request could be used to save the page contents, and a `204 No Content` response indicates to the browser that the editor should not be replaced by other content.

 ## Status